bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 }
 ```

-We need the IP address because in later steps we'll need it to filter out irrelevant EC2 instances.
-The next step is to find public key that `ssh` will use to connect us to the EC2 instance.
+We need the IP address because in later steps.
+We'll need it to filter out irrelevant EC2 instances.
+The next step is to find the public key that `ssh` will use to connect us to the EC2 instance.
 A list of possible SSH keys is available under the `identityfile` key in our map.
-We iterate over every item and check if they exists.
+We iterate over every item and check if it exists.
 If yes, then we return it.

 ```go
 func existingKey(paths []string) (string, error) {